Written by Mark Bennett

 - Number of compulsory hours of teaching.
 In some countries there are no requirements for taught modules while in others there is a significant taught component.
 What would suit you best?

 - Duration of a PhD.
 In the UK and in Europe, PhDs are quite short and generally 3-4 years in duration.
-In Switzerland, however, things can vary hugely across disciplines: a PhD in economics can take as little as 2 years but in the humanities and sciences, this is commonly 4-6 years.
-In the US or in Sweden, the typical duration is 5 years, although there is no prescribed period in the US.
+In Switzerland, however, things can vary hugely across disciplines: a PhD in economics can take as little as two years but in the humanities and sciences, this is commonly 4-6 years.
+In the US or in Sweden, the typical duration is five years, although there is no prescribed period in the US.

 - What will your status be?
 Student?
 Staff?
 In the UK, you are generally a student.
 In the Netherlands you can be either staff or student.
 In Scandinavia, you're most likely to be staff.
 In the US, you are often both.
 In France, there are several possibilities depending on how you are funded (if at all).

 - Teaching opportunities.
 Do you want to gain teaching experience?
 In the US, it is almost a given that you'll be involved in teaching.
 In Europe, it is not compulsory and in some cases, almost impossible, for example if you are in a research institute where no undergraduate teaching takes place.